 We cannot accept this nutrition gap.
 Here at the State Department of Education (SDE), we can encourage and inform many people about the benefits of the SFSP, but the decision whether or not to offer the program to needy children will always be a local one.
 By working together to provide these children with adequate nutrition during the summer we can improve this situation significantly.

-For more resource and training information on the SFSP go to www.fns.usda.gov/cnd/summer/default.htm
+More resource and training information are available on the SFSP Web site.

 Sponsors must be organizations that are fully capable of managing a food service program.
 To be a sponsor, you must follow regulations and be responsible, financially and administratively, for running your program.
 Eligible organizations include: